Caroline Chapter #39 O.E.S.

 Regular Meeting

 Our honored guests tonight were our very own members: District Vice President, Jody Bails and her aide, Rick Bails; Grand Chapter Historian, Marion Johnson; and Charities Director, Jeanne Godden.
-We are always pleased to recognize our Honored Masons, 50 year members, our Past Matrons and Patrons and former grand appointments.
+We are always pleased to recognize our Honored Masons (6), 50 year members (9), our Past Matrons and Patrons and former grand appointments.

 Our Charities Director, Jeanne Godden, announced a Chris Case pancake and sausage Flip here on January 17th.
 This will be a district fundraiser and she will need a little help.
 44 Club will have their January meeting here.
-So come and have a Flipping Good Time from 8 - 10 and attend the 44 Club meeting, too!
+So come and have a Flipping Good Time from 8 - 10 and attend the 44 Club meeting at 8:30, too!

 Contact Us